 Early Childhood Development

-AKF’s ECD programmes reach almost 2.3 million children in India
+AKF’s ECD programmes reach over two million children in India

 Economic Development